awsdocs/amazon-route53-docs/doc_source/resolver-dns-firewall-rule-group-sharing.md

 Enter the AWS account number, OU name, or organization name\.
 **Tags**
 Specify one or more keys and the corresponding values\.
 For example, you might specify **Cost center** for **Key** and specify **456** for **Value**\.
 These are the tags that AWS Billing and Cost Management provides for organizing your AWS bill; you can use also tags for other purposes\.
-For more information about using tags for cost allocation, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about using tags for cost allocation, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.